 The Asia Pacific Federation for Clinical Biochemistry and Laboratory Medicine (APFCB) had its humble beginnings in the late 1970s.
-Today in 2018, after forty years of growth and development, the APFCB is the largest of the six regional federations of clinical chemistry and laboratory medicine.
-The APFCB is a massive regional federation with 18 full Ordinary Members, 6 Affiliate Members and 18 Corporate Members, and we comprise:
+Today in 2021, after more than forty years of growth and development, the APFCB is the largest of the six regional federations of clinical chemistry and laboratory medicine.
+The APFCB is a massive regional federation with 18 full Ordinary Members, 6 Affiliate Members and 22 Corporate Members.

-In addition, the APFCB has close partnership and collaboration with eighteen in-vitro diagnostic companies, comprising global multinational, regional and local companies.
+In addition, the APFCB has close partnership and collaboration with twenty-two in-vitro diagnostic companies, comprising global multinational, regional and local companies.
 Our corporate partners support the APFCB in many of its activities.

-In 2018, the APFCB EB and Working Committees have put together an ambitious plan for a variety of activities.
+Early this year, the education and laboratory management committee has made available a two-day virtual workshop on Laboratory Testing of COVID-19 to help lab professionals with appropriate guide in COVID-19 testing.
 Details of our ongoing scientific and educational activities are on the APFCB website and our communications committee will feature a rich array of articles, reports and interesting information.
 I strongly encourage you to visit all the sections of our website at www.apfcb.org.
+APFCB activities are also available on social media as follows:

 In this brief introduction to the APFCB, I would like to end by indicating that the APFCB Executive Board is actively looking for participation from our younger colleagues and laboratory professionals.
 We do need renewal and succession as we prepare to support our healthcare partners to manage their patients.
 Do participate in the activities of the APFCB and do step forward to contribute where possible.